How to Send Email to Undisclosed Recipients in Gmail

 When Shouldn't You Use Bcc?

-While useful, the problem with Bcc is that it skates a fine line between being private and being sneaky.
+While useful, BCC's problem is that it skips a fine line between being private and sneaky.

 1. Work correspondence: Because transparency is crucial for productive communication, using Bcc in work correspondence comes off as shady and degrades trust in the confidentiality of email.

 3. Group and Social Inviations: Bcc'ing only a select few on a party invite can be insulting because it gives the impression that you're ashamed to be inviting them.
-Most people on the list know each other and being transparent with your guest list has the added bonus of preventing your recipients from asking acquaintances if they were invited, which is awkward for everyone if they weren't.
+Most people on the list know each other, and being transparent with your guest list has the bonus of preventing your recipients from asking acquaintances if they were invited, which would be awkward for everyone if they weren't.

 Related ArticlesThese articles may also be of interest to you